-Puppets, roleplay and storytelling stones are used during CIL.
-Once there was a butterfly in the rainbow but she had no friends.
-And then flamings was her friend.
-And then she gives butterfly her favourite food.
-And then posted butterfly a letter.
+Puppets, roleplay and storytelling stones are used during CIL. the rainbow but she had no friends.
+And then flamingo was her friend.
+And then she gives butterfly her favorinte food.
+And then ported butterfly a letter.
 And they played under the rainbow all day long.